AbuBakkar32/AbuBakkar32/README.md

 <be>

 I'm Enthusiastic.
 Effective.
 Passionate and Fast Learner.
 As a Software developer with a proven record of helping Customers in the IT sector, providing positive learning experiences, and building and maintaining effective behavior management systems.
-I have excellent verbal and written communication skills—effective Leader and team player. <!-- I am good at such as Python, Django, Test Engineering, REST-APIs (DRF), Java, Spring Boot, SQA, Angular, React, JavaScript, AJAX, Web Scraping, Machine Learning, Data Analysis, Scikit-Learn, Pandas, Numpy, Matplotlib, Seaborn, Automation, Database and OOP--> I have good patience in any environment & situation.
+I have excellent verbal and written communication skills, an effective leader and team player. <!-- I am good at such as Python, Django, Test Engineering, REST-APIs (DRF), Java, Spring Boot, SQA, Angular, React, JavaScript, AJAX, Web Scraping, Machine Learning, Data Analysis, Scikit-Learn, Pandas, Numpy, Matplotlib, Seaborn, Automation, Database and OOP--> I have good patience in any environment & situation.
 I have done my work with responsibility and my passion. <!--[Check out my LinkedIn Profile.](https://www.linkedin.com/in/abu-bakkar-siddik-17b860196/)-->

 <!--![]()-->
 <br>